trinodb/trino/docs/src/main/sphinx/connector/elasticsearch.rst

 The Elasticsearch connector provides additional security options to support Elasticsearch clusters that have been configured to use TLS.

-The connector supports key stores and trust stores in PEM or Java Key Store (JKS) format.
+If your cluster has globally-trusted certificates, you should only need to enable TLS.
+If you require custom configuration for certificates, the connector supports key stores and trust stores in PEM or Java Key Store (JKS) format.

 The allowed configuration values are:

 .. list-table:: TLS Security Properties
     :widths: 40, 60